 Don’t Sabotage Yourself by Skipping Breakfast

-A common obstacle for my clients is not having adequate time for breakfast.
-There are ways around this, including prepping breakfast the night before (or for a few days in advance), choosing a healthy “grab and go” breakfast such as Greek yogurt mixed with berries and chopped nuts, or a carefully selected protein bar with an apple, and setting the alarm clock 15 to 30 minutes earlier for breakfast.
+A common obstacle for our clients is not having adequate time for breakfast.
+Between busy work and school schedules, time may be limited in the morning, however, there are ways around this.
+You could prep breakfast the night before (or for a few days in advance), choose a healthy “grab and go” breakfast such as Greek yogurt mixed with berries and chopped nuts, or carefully select a protein bar with an apple, and setting the alarm clock 15 to 30 minutes earlier for breakfast.

 You deserve to feel your best, to have high energy, to minimize cravings, to be focused and productive during your day, and to set yourself up for success with weight management.
 If you currently are not a breakfast eater, give yourself a good start by committing to eating a healthy breakfast most days of the week.
 Try this recipe that combines flavorful seasonings with whole grains and veggies for fiber as well as eggs and cheese for protein.
 It’s a simple recipe that can be made ahead of time and reheated for a quick, hot, healthy breakfast.
 Enjoy!

 Yours in health and wellness,

 Our Dietitians/Nutritionists are here to help you and our office is open.
 Most major health insurance companies are now covering Telehealth visits, usually at no cost to you.
 Our office will verify your benefits for you – both for existing patients and new patients.
 What you choose to eat is an essential part of managing your health and wellness.
 Let us help you to get on track and find a suitable individualized approach to help you to stay healthy.

 Click here to contact us for more information.

 Healthy Start Breakfast Bake